ebrensi/garmin-connect-export-db/README.md

 =====================

 Download and populate a database with your Garmin Connect data.
-This project started out as a fork of https://github.com/ebrensi/garmin-connect-export.git and became a project of its own.
+This project started out as a fork of [garmin-connect-export](https://github.com/ebrensi/garmin-connect-export.git) and became a project of its own, for populating a database rather than backing up activity files.